Big Bang: Observational evidence

+The Big Bang models offer a comprehensive explanation for a broad range of observed phenomena, including the abundances of the light elements, the cosmic microwave background, large-scale structure, and Hubble's law.

 The earliest and most direct observational evidence of the validity of the theory are the expansion of the universe according to Hubble's law (as indicated by the redshifts of galaxies), discovery and measurement of the cosmic microwave background and the relative abundances of light elements produced by Big Bang nucleosynthesis (BBN).
-More recent evidence includes observations of galaxy formation and evolution, and the distribution of large-scale cosmic structures, These are sometimes called the "four pillars" of the Big Bang models.
+More recent evidence includes observations of galaxy formation and evolution, and the distribution of large-scale cosmic structures.
+These are sometimes called the "four pillars" of the Big Bang models.

 Precise modern models of the Big Bang appeal to various exotic physical phenomena that have not been observed in terrestrial laboratory experiments or incorporated into the Standard Model of particle physics.
 Of these features, dark matter is currently the subject of most active laboratory investigations.
 Remaining issues include the cuspy halo problem and the dwarf galaxy problem of cold dark matter.
 Dark energy is also an area of intense interest for scientists, but it is not clear whether direct detection of dark energy will be possible.
 Inflation and baryogenesis remain more speculative features of current Big Bang models.
 Viable, quantitative explanations for such phenomena are still being sought.
-These are currently unsolved problems in physics.
+These are unsolved problems in physics.

-Hubble's law and the expansion of space
+Hubble's law and the expansion of the universe

 Observations of distant galaxies and quasars show that these objects are redshifted: the light emitted from them has been shifted to longer wavelengths.
 This can be seen by taking a frequency spectrum of an object and matching the spectroscopic pattern of emission or absorption lines corresponding to atoms of the chemical elements interacting with the light.
 These redshifts are uniformly isotropic, distributed evenly among the observed objects in all directions.
 If the redshift is interpreted as a Doppler shift, the recessional velocity of the object can be calculated.
 For some galaxies, it is possible to estimate distances via the cosmic distance ladder.
 When the recessional velocities are plotted against these distances, a linear relationship known as Hubble's law is observed: